WPI banner

 GENERAL INFORMATION

 REQUIRED TEXT: R. L. Norton, "Machine Design.
-An Integrated Approach," Third Edition with CD
+An Integrated Approach," Sixth Edition

 RECOMMENDED